Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 After your medical evaluation, the nurse will show you to your room.
 To establish a secure and substance-free environment, the unpacking process is supervised.
 This allows us to make sure you haven’t inadvertently brought any substances into the unit.

-We understand that the thought of detox can be stressful, however, medically managed detox promotes high levels of safety and patient comfort.
-Our team of fully trained medical staff work hard to support your your well-being at all times during this process.
+We understand that the thought of detoxification and withdrawal can be stressful; however, medically managed detox promotes high levels of safety and patient comfort.
+Our team of fully trained medical staff works hard to support your well-being at all times during this process.

 Our Detox Specialists